Below you’ll find some helpful questions and answers about the Health Insurance Marketplace and Ambetter plans.

 Every state has a marketplace for consumers to shop for health insurance.
-These are called Health Insurance Marketplaces.
-Consumers can shop, compare and select a plan that best suits their needs.
+Consumers can shop, compare and select a plan that best fits their needs.
 The Health Insurance Marketplaces allow consumers to do their shopping online, in-person, over the phone, or by mail.
-Consumers can look at information such as the provider network, benefits, premiums, deductible costs, co-pays, and co-insurance requirements before selecting a plan.
+Consumers can look at information such as provider network, benefits, premiums, deductible costs, co-pays, and co-insurance requirements before selecting a plan.
 Some states have their own marketplaces, also known as state-based exchanges (SBEs).
 Other states use healthcare.gov.

 Anyone can search online for a healthcare plan on their state’s Health Insurance Marketplace.
 The requirements to get insurance through the Marketplace are:

 - Meet applicable state residency requirements